-Dan Corbett focuses his practice on environmental litigation, administrative enforcements, and regulatory compliance counseling.
-His recent representations include defending citizen lawsuit claims and pursuing private cost recovery and contribution claims under federal and state environmental laws.
-Currently, he is defending a client in a private alternative dispute resolution (ADR) proceeding to allocate environmental response costs at a federal Superfund site in Seattle, Washington.
+As a member of Jones Day's environmental, health & safety team, Dan focuses a significant portion of his practice on environmental disputes, regulatory compliance counseling, environmental diligence, and transactional support.
+His recent representations include defending citizen lawsuit claims and pursuing private cost recovery and contribution claims under federal and state environmental laws and representing a real party in interest in a challenge under the California Environmental Quality Act (CEQA) to new regulations by the California State Water Resources Control Board (SWRCB).
+Dan has defended clients in administrative enforcement actions related to California's hazardous waste, site remediation, chemical, consumer products, and other regulations.
+Currently, he is defending a client in a private alternative dispute resolution proceeding to allocate environmental response costs at a federal Superfund site in Seattle, Washington.

-Dan maintains an active pro bono practice.
+Dan has an active pro bono practice.
 He drafted an amicus curiae brief to the California Court of Appeal in a successful defense of California's cap-and-trade program.
 He also has successfully represented several refugees in asylum proceedings before the U.S. Immigration Court.

 - Stanford University (J.D.
 2012; Kirkwood Moot Court Brief Writing Award; Ph.D. in Philosophy 2005); New York University (B.A. in Philosophy summa cum laude with departmental honors 1999)